kartoza/sawps/docs/src/user/manual/explore/trends.md

 > DISCLAIMER: Some of the images in the manual may vary slightly from what you see on the platform due to continuous updates to the platform.
 On the platform you will see `green question mark` ![Help Desk Icon 1](./img/help-icon.png) buttons in the top right corner (underneath the `LOGOUT` button), you can click on these to access the help desk.

+If there is less than 2 years of data for a particular species, the system will not generate trend charts for that species.
+Please keep in mind that if the user has recently added species information, it may not be immediately reflected in the trends tab.
+However, the data will be instantly available on all other tabs.

+This delay occurs because the system updates trend charts every hour.
+So, the user might experience a short wait before the trends tab shows the latest information.
+We appreciate your understanding and patience in this matter.
+If you have any questions or concerns, feel free to reach out to our support team.
+Thank you for using our platform!

 ![Trends Tab](./img/trends-1.png)

 1. **Explore**: To access the Trends, click on the `EXPLORE` option in the navigation bar.